ubcecon/MacroReadingGroup/spatial_list.md

 - [Felix Tintelnot](http://felix-tintelnot.wikidot.com/research)

 ### Papers on Quantitative Trade/Spatial Models

-These papers are somewhat more theoretical, largely based on Eaton/Kortum style frameworks.
-Thanks to Costas Arkolakis for many of the suggestions.

 For macro people to understand Eaton and Kortum, consider reading [General equilibrium analysis of the Eaton–Kortum model of international trade (2007, JME) by Alvarez and Lucas](https://www.sciencedirect.com/science/article/pii/S0304393206002169)